 Fortunately, garnishment information doesn’t show up directly on your credit report.
 However, credit agencies are free to add any information related to your garnishment that they find in public records.
 As a result, lenders may see this information and decline to lend you money or approve credit cards.

-Ultimately, the best way to avoid wage garnishment is to stay on top of your debt payments and seek financial advice from a trusted professional before you get behind.
+The best way to avoid wage garnishment is to stay on top of your debt payments and seek financial advice.
 If you are in a situation where wage garnishment is imminent, try to work with collection agents to set up a payment plan and pay down the debt.
-If you cannot reach an agreement, filing for bankruptcy is one last resort that can help you restore your buying power and repair your credit.
+If it doesn’t work, filing for bankruptcy is one last resort that can help you repair your credit.
 But remember, it can also hurt your credit even further, so this should only be considered if it’s necessary and you’ve exhausted all other options.

 Insurance

-Wage garnishment can have far-reaching implications on your finances and credit score, and the damage may not be reversed even after the debt is paid.
-For that reason, it’s important to prevent debt from reaching default and to take proactive steps to improve your credit report and score, such as by paying bills on time and reducing outstanding debt balances.
+Your finances and credit score may be impacted by wage garnishment, and the harm may not go away even if the debt is settled.
+For that reason, it’s important to prevent debt from reaching default.
+And to as well take proactive steps to improve your credit report and score, such as by paying bills on time and reducing outstanding debt balances.